-- Amendments to IAS 8 "Accounting Policies, Changes in Accounting Estimates and Errors" (in force for annual periods beginning on or after 1 January 2023 not endorsed by EC).
-The changes are mainly focused on estimates and are related to: (a) the "definition of changes in estimates" has been replaced by "definition of estimates".
-According to the new definition, estimates are values in the financial statements that are subject to uncertainty about their valuation; (b) the entity develops estimates if the accounting policies require items in the financial statements to be measured in a manner that includes uncertainty about their measurement; (c) a clarification that a change in estimate resulting from new information or new developments does not constitute a correction of an error; and (d) a change in estimate may have an impact on profit or loss for the current period or on profit and loss for the current and future periods.
+- (c) Clarification is made that a change in an estimate may result from a change in input or valuation technique, as well as from new information or new developments, unless it results from the correction of an error from prior years (d) a change in estimate may have an impact on profit or loss for the current period or on profit and loss for the current and future periods.
 Earlier application is allowed.
-Management has made a study and determined that these changes would not have a material impact on the accounting policy and on the values and classification of the company's assets, liabilities, operations and results. - IAS 12 Income Taxes (effective for annual periods beginning on 1 January 2023, endorsed by the EC).
+Management has made a study and determined that these changes would not have a material impact on the accounting policy and on the values and classification of the company's assets, liabilities, operations and results. - Amendments to IAS 12 Income Taxes (effective for annual periods beginning on 1 January 2023, endorsed by the EC).
 Amendments to IAS 12 Income Taxes Deferred Taxes on Assets and Liabilities Arising from a Single Transaction.
-The amendments limit the scope of the exemption from the recognition of deferred tax liabilities, as a result of which it does not apply to transactions where, on initial recognition, equal amounts of taxable and deductible temporary differences arise.
+The amendments limit the scope of the exemption from the recognition of deferred tax liabilities, as a result of which it does not apply to transactions where, on initial recognition, equal amounts of taxable and reducible temporary differences arise.
 Such transactions are the recognition of an asset "right of use" and lease obligations by lessees at the commencement date of the lease, as well as the accrual of liabilities for dismantling, relocation and restoration included in the cost of the asset.
-Upon the entry into force of the amendments, enterprises should recognize each deferred tax asset (to the extent that it is probable that taxable profit will be available against which deductible temporary differences can be used) and deferred tax liabilities (for all taxable temporary differences) in accordance with the criteria in IAS 12 for transactions in assets and liabilities arising from single transactions on or after the beginning of the earliest comparative period presented in the financial statements.
-Undertakings recognize the cumulative effect of the initial application of the amendments as an adjustment to the opening balance of retained earnings or other component of equity, if appropriate at that date.
-The amendments are effective for annual periods beginning on or after 1 January 2023, with earlier application permitted.
-Management has made a study and determined that these changes would not have a material impact on the accounting policy and on the values and classification of the company's assets, liabilities, operations and results.
+Upon the entry into force of the amendments, enterprises should recognize each deferred tax asset (to the extent that it is probable that taxable profit will be available against which deductible temporary differences can be used) and deferred tax liabilities (for all taxable temporary differences) in accordance with the criteria in IAS 12 for transactions in assets and liabilities arising from single transactions on or after the beginning of the earliest comparative period presented in the financial statements. - Amendments to IAS 12 Income Taxes International Tax Reform Model Rules for the Second Pillar (effective immediately after issuance of the amendments, as well as for annual periods from 01.01.2023, endorsed by the EC).
+The amendments clarify that IAS 12 applies to income taxes that arise from tax laws enacted or substantially enacted to implement second-pillar model rules issued by the Organization for Economic Cooperation and Development (OECD), including . tax laws introducing permissible minimum national additional taxes described in these rules, called second-pillar legislation or second-pillar income taxes.
+The amendments introduce a temporary exception to the standard's requirement to allow entities not to recognize deferred tax assets and liabilities related to second pillar income taxes and not to disclose information related to them.
+Enterprises should disclose the fact that they have applied the exception for non-recognition of deferred tax assets and liabilities related to second pillar taxes and for non-disclosure of related information.